5h0ckw4v3/pfSense_Playbook/README.md

 To be able to use this playbook follow steps bellow;

-  - create administrator user or give all ssh privileges to this user
+  - create administrator user or give ssh and shell access privileges to this user

   - install sudo package on pfSense